jullanggit/rebos-file-manager/README.md

-A (dot)file manager using symlinks (intended for use in rebos/meta)
+A (dot)file manager using symlinks (intended for use in [meta](https://github.com/jullanggit/meta))

-In combination with something like rebos/meta it is basically a more powerful GNU Stow, which allows you to precisely contoll where in the file tree the symlink should be placed
+Can be understood as a more powerful GNU Stow, which allows you to precisely control where in the file tree the symlink should be placed

-Apart from cleanup, the user shouldnt be required to manually interact with any files in the file tree
+Apart from cleanup, the user shouldn't be required to manually interact with any files in the file tree

 Intended File-structure:
 ```
-.config/rebos
+.config/meta
 ├── files
     ├── other
 │   └── common